Laatste update: 20 mei 2026

 Extend your iPad's lifespan with these 7 simple tips that really work

-This way your iPad will stay in top condition for years to come
+How to keep your iPad in top condition for years

 Your iPad wasn't cheap.
-It's understandable that you want it to last for years.
+It's logical that you want it to last for years.
 After a few years, you notice it: the battery doesn't last as long, apps run slower.
 The temptation to buy a new one grows.
-Still, you don't just throw it away—the investment was too big for that.
+Still, you don't just throw it away – the investment was too great for that.

-But here's the thing: most iPads break due to simple user error, not age.
-Think charging it to 100% and then letting it drain completely.
-Or that time you threw it in your bag without proper protection .
+But here's the thing: most iPads break due to simple user errors, not old age.
+Think of charging to 100% and letting it drain completely.
+Or that time you threw it in your bag without proper protection.
 With the right accessories and a few smart habits, you can easily double its lifespan.
-No complicated tricks, no technical knowledge required.
-Just seven things you can start doing today.
-You'll get that 2018 iPad running smoothly again, too.
+No complicated tricks, no technical knowledge needed.
+Just seven things you can apply today.
+Even that iPad from 2018 will run smoothly again.

 Useful links

-Extending the lifespan of your iPad starts with understanding what actually breaks the device.
-Spoiler alert: it's usually not the technology itself that fails, but how we use it.
-With these seven practical tips, you can keep your tablet in top condition for years to come.
+Extending your iPad's lifespan starts with understanding what actually breaks the device.
+Spoiler: it's usually not the technology itself that gives up, but how we use it.
+With these seven practical tips, you can keep your tablet in top condition for many years to come.

 1. Smart battery management: the 20-80 rule

 The battery is the heart of your iPad.
-Treat it wrong and your tablet will lose years of life.
+Treat it incorrectly, and your tablet will last years less.
 The secret?
 Keep the charge between 20% and 80%.
-Charging it to 100% and then letting it drain completely will do more harm than good.
+Fully charging to 100% and then letting it drain completely does more harm than good.

-In practice, this means charging to about 80% in the evening and then stopping.
+Practically, this means: charge to about 80% in the evening and then stop.
 You might miss an hour of use, but your battery will stay healthy for years longer.
-Also handy: enable the "optimized charging" feature in your settings.
-This device learns your usage pattern and adjusts the charging process accordingly.
+Also useful: enable 'optimized charging' in your settings.
+This device learns your usage patterns and adjusts the charging process accordingly.

 iPads don't like extreme temperatures.
 Too hot?
 The processor slows down and the battery degrades faster.
 Too cold?
 The screen responds slowly and the battery drains faster.

 The ideal temperature is between 16 and 22 degrees Celsius.
 So never leave your tablet in the car on a summer day.
 Charging in direct sunlight is also asking for trouble.
-If you notice the device feels warm while using it, give it a rest.
-An overheated iPad will age faster.
+Do you notice the device feeling warm during use?
+Give it a rest.
+An overheated iPad is an iPad that ages faster.

 3. Physical protection: prevention is better than cure

-A cracked screen or dented casing isn't just unsightly; it also shortens the lifespan.
-Moisture and dust can penetrate more easily if damaged.
+A cracked screen or dented casing is not only ugly, it also shortens the lifespan.
+Moisture and dust penetrate more easily with damage.
 Therefore, invest in good protection:

-• A sturdy cover that protects the corners
+• A sturdy case that protects the corners

 • A tempered glass screen protector